andrew-lozoya/decoupled-newrelic-java-k8-deployment/README.md

 The [system property](https://docs.newrelic.com/docs/agents/java-agent/configuration/java-agent-configuration-config-file#System_Properties) configurations can be passed as JAVA_OPTS.
 Most of the given setting in the config file are setting names prefixed by `-Dnewrelic.config.` For example, the system property for the `log_level` setting is `-Dnewrelic.config.log_level=info`.

 However, not all options are usable in this way.
-Consider referencing the `newrelic.yml` location or creating a configmap where needed.
-[Kustomize.io](https://kustomize.io/) is also a great solution where you are cosidering a configmap with mulitple deployments.
+Consider referencing the `newrelic.yml` location or creating a configmap where needed like in this example.
+[Kustomize.io](https://kustomize.io/) is also a great solution where you maybe cosidering a configmap with mulitple deployment variations.